Alyce Finwall Dance Theater

 Serena Fan (violinist)

-Serena Fan, 14, is studying with Annamarie Arai and has been studying violin since she was 5.
-She is a violinist of California Youth Symphony.
+Serena Fan is a 14 year old student of Annamarie Arai.
+Serena has been studying violin since she was five.
+She is also a violinist with the California Youth Symphony.